 The data are unambiguous.
 In individuals with above-average muscle mass, creatinine-estimated GFR (eGFRcr) systematically tends to underestimate actual kidney function (PubMed).
 This is the inverse of the bias observed in low muscle mass individuals (elderly patients, those with sarcopenia), where eGFRcr overestimates kidney function.

-A study published in Occupational and Environmental Medicine quantified the magnitude of these discrepancies in a population of healthy physical workers.
-The absolute difference between eGFRcr (creatinine-estimated GFR) and eGFRcys (cystatin C-estimated GFR) regularly exceeded 13 to 22 mL/min/1.73 m² (PubMed).
-This is a clinically significant gap — sufficient to shift an individual from "normal" to "renal caution" status on the sole basis of a biological artefact.
+A study published in Occupational and Environmental Medicine measured the magnitude of these discrepancies in 458 sugarcane cutters from Central America, a population struck by an epidemic of nephropathy.
+The mean absolute difference between eGFRcr (creatinine-estimated GFR) and eGFRcys (cystatin C-estimated GFR) reached 22 mL/min/1.73 m² in Nicaragua and 13 in El Salvador, the creatinine-based estimate being the higher of the two (PubMed).
+The study includes no measured GFR: it does not say which of the two estimates is the more accurate, it shows that one and the same kidney receives two verdicts depending on the marker retained.
+This is a clinically significant gap, sufficient to shift an individual from "normal" to "renal caution" status.

 Creatine supplementation compounds the problem further.
 Millions of athletes consume creatine monohydrate, whose metabolism produces creatinine directly.
-A recent meta-analysis published in BMC Nephrology confirmed that creatine supplementation produces a statistically significant rise in serum creatinine with no measurable impact on actual glomerular filtration (PubMed).
-In other words: creatinine rises, the kidney functions perfectly.
+A recent meta-analysis published in BMC Nephrology, which retained twenty-one studies, concludes that serum creatinine rises modestly and transiently, an increase attributed to metabolic turnover rather than to renal impairment, with no significant change in glomerular filtration rate (PubMed).
+In other words: creatinine rises, the kidney filters normally.
 But a standard blood panel cannot distinguish between the two situations.
+The molecule's full dossier, doses and limits included, is the subject of our dedicated decoding.

 Cystatin C: a marker produced at a constant rate, independent of muscle